sankalp1999/semantweet-search/README.md

 **Technologies Used:**
 - Twitter archive for data
-- OpenAI embeddings for semantic search
+- OpenAI `text-embedding-3-large` embeddings by default for semantic search
 - [Lancedb](https://lancedb.com/) for vector search and sql operations
 - Hybrid search provided by Lancedb combining BM25 + embedding search
 - Flask for server